All-About-Programming-Community/.github/profile/README.md

     <h1> All About Programming - Collaboration 1st, Code 2nd!! </h1>
     <p> Here, Right now on <b> Your </b> screen, you are in the presence of the most inclusive <i> Open Source </i> community! </p>
     <p> This organisation is the home of <i> open source </i>!
 Make Pull Requests, open Issues, share ideas, help each other and make improvements! </p>
     <p> AAP - All About Programming is an open source community run by Awesome Students & early careers from our Community.
 We hang out to share our knowledge and to build cool projects.
-We help each other with our doubts and also run community calls, Resume Reviews, and much more 🚀 Come hang out with us and let's make open source a better place 🔥 Join to our [Discord](https://discord.gg/BKKNwtpXU5) community and follow us on [Twitter](https://twitter.com/ShahzaibFardeen) to stay tuned about new announcements, projects, and much more. 💥 </p>
+We help each other with our doubts and also run community calls, Resume Reviews, and much more 🚀 Come hang out with us and let's make open source a better place. 🔥</p>

 </div>

 <!-- Third Panel -->
 <h2> Suggested steps to get yourself Started </h2>
 <ul>
     <li> 1.
-Join the GitHub Organization by raising an <a> issue </a> we would love if you join our community! 🙌 To join **All About Programming**, fill in this [issue]() form and open it.
-After that, you should make your membership public so everyone can know you're part of **All About Programming**!
+Join the GitHub Organization by raising an <a> issue </a> we would love if you join our community! 🙌 <br />
-        (you will be sent an invitation) </li>
+        To join **All About Programming**, fill in this [issue]() form and open it.(you will be sent an invitation) </li>
     <li> 2.
 Join our All About Programming <a> Discord </a> Community, where you can chat with the community and also ask any questions. </li>

 </ul>